qtop/qtop/README.md

 To run a demo, just run

-    ./qtop -b demo -FGTw  ## show demo, -F for full node names, -T to transpose the matrix, -G for full GECOS field, and -w for watch mode
+    qtop -b demo -FGTw  ## show demo, -F for full node names, -T to transpose the matrix, -G for full GECOS field, and -w for watch mode

 Otherwise, for daily usage you can run

-    ./qtop -b sge -FGw ## replace sge with pbs, oar or slurm, depending on your setup (this is often picked up automagically)
+    qtop -b sge -FGw ## replace sge with pbs, oar or slurm, depending on your setup (this is often picked up automagically)

 Try `--help` for all available options.